Summer Grilled Chicken Soup is the perfect comfort food soup recipe, even on warm nights! We grilled chicken and fresh summer corn in this soup!

 So if you like a lot of noodles, use the 2 cups of spaghetti in this recipe.
 If you like more broth to your soup cut it down to 1 1/2 or even one.

-Let it simmer for 15 to 20 minutes and then add in the noodles and let them cook.
+Let it simmer for 15 to 20 minutes and then add in the chicken broth and whatever noodles you’re using and let them cook another 10 minutes.

 - 1 1/2 lb. chicken tenders